 There will be TWO examinations in this class.
-There will be a comprehensive review held during the class session before each exam.
+There will be a comprehensive review held during Period 1 on the exam day (for the Midterm) and a full class review session one week before the final exam.
 There will be no make-ups on exams except with "extraordinary" circumstances, so schedule outside activities accordingly.
-Note: Extraordinary circumstances do not include personal athletic activities, vacations, basic
+Note: Extraordinary circumstances do not include personal athletic activities, vacations, basic internet failures (plan for the worst), not feeling like it, etc. A doctor's note (or something similar) will be required to schedule a make-up exam.